chefconf-crc/crc-training/slides.md

 ---

-# Integration Tests
+# Test Everything

+* Use integration tests
  * Assert the state of the converged node to ensure it's in the desired state

 ---